 CHRISTMAS TREE CUTTING

-Members of the Fort Wainwright, Fort Greely, and greater Fairbanks and Delta Junction communities may obtain a permit to cut Christmas trees on Fort Wainwright lands from November 22 until December 25 this year.
+Members of the Fort Wainwright, Fort Greely, and greater Fairbanks and Delta Junction communities may obtain a permit to cut Christmas trees on USAG Alaska managed land from 21 November to 25 December.

 Christmas Tree Cutting Areas:

 All individuals over the age of 16 who participate in Christmas Tree harvest must be in possession of a Sikes Act Permit (SAP) obtained online on the iSportman website.
 As with other recreational land use, Christmas Tree Cutting Permit holders must check-in and select Christmas Tree Cutting as the permit holder’s desired activity.

 A Christmas Tree Cutting Permits can be obtained online, are free, and are designated to one tree per household.
 Christmas Tree Cutting Permits can be obtained online under the “Acquire Permit” button in your account.

 *Christmas Tree = a live standing tree under 10 feet (3.05 meters), still in the ground.
 The Christmas Tree Cutting Permit is for Christmas Trees only.
 All trees over 10 feet require a wood cutting permit, which can be obtained online under the “Acquire Permit” button in your account.